PhuongDasen/Sales_and_Market_Expansion_Analysis_PowerBI/README.md

 ## [📌 Background & Overview](#-background--overview)

 ## 🔍 What is this project about?<br>
+- Superstore is a global reteil company sepcializing in selling consumer goods across furniture, office supplies, and technology through its eCommerce Platform.<br>
 - Analyzes company-wide sales data to assess performance across products, regions, and customer segments.<br>
 - Deliver actionable insights through a Power BI dashboard for strategic decision-making and market expansion.<br>